 ●The use of antiretroviral agents by pregnant women and their children is the most important intervention for prevention of mother-to-child transmission during antepartum, peripartum, and early postpartum periods.
 Nevertheless, successful prevention programs must also include other measures for optimal identification and long-term management of HIV-infected pregnant women.
 These include rapid HIV testing, monitoring and support for antiretroviral adherence and toxicity, counseling on infant feeding, effective family planning and reproductive health services, and linkage to long-term HIV care.
 (See 'Overview of care to prevent transmission' above.)

 ●Most clinicians in resource-limited settings will follow the World Health Organization (WHO) guidelines and the individual country’s national HIV program, which take into account not only efficacy but also programmatic feasibility and public health objectives.
 Various combinations of maternal and infant antiretroviral regimens have demonstrated efficacy in reducing the risk of perinatal HIV transmission.
-(See 'Efficacy of maternal antiretroviral use in prevention of in utero and intrapartum transmission' above and 'Efficacy of infant antiretroviral use in prevention of transmission' above.)
+(See 'Efficacy of maternal ART in preventing transmission' above and 'Efficacy of infant antiretroviral use in preventing infection' above.)

-●The WHO recommends initiation of antiretroviral therapy (ART) for all HIV-infected pregnant or breastfeeding women, regardless of their CD4 cell count, as soon as pregnancy is recognized in an HIV-infected woman or HIV is diagnosed in a pregnant or breastfeeding woman.
+●The WHO recommends initiation of ART for all HIV-infected pregnant or breastfeeding women, regardless of their CD4 cell count, as soon as pregnancy is recognized in an HIV-infected woman or HIV is diagnosed in a pregnant or breastfeeding woman.
 The fixed-dose combination of tenofovir, emtricitabine, and efavirenz is the preferred first-line regimen.
 ART should be continued lifelong.
 (See 'Maternal antiretroviral use' above.)

 ●The WHO recommends that all infants receive post-exposure prophylaxis to prevent transmission from exposure to HIV during delivery (and the early breastfeeding period, if applicable).
 The recommended regimen depends on the infant’s risk of infection, as determined by the timing of maternal infection and ART use, and the type of infant feeding (table 2 and algorithm 1).
 (See 'Infant antiretroviral use' above and "Prevention of HIV transmission during breastfeeding in resource-limited settings", section on 'Infant antiretroviral use'.)

 ●The use of antiretrovirals during pregnancy has generally been found safe in trials and experience to date, and the benefits for preventing transmission of a fatal illness outweigh the potential adverse reactions that may occur.
-However, data on the use of the preferred first-line regimen of efavirenz, tenofovir, and emtricitabine are limited, and concerns about adverse pregnancy outcomes, possible low risk of teratogenicity, and other fetal effects remain.
-Thus, continued monitoring for end-organ toxicities and birth defects HIV-infected pregnant women and their infants is necessary to assure both short-term and long-term safety.
+However, continued monitoring for end-organ toxicities and birth defects HIV-infected pregnant women and their infants is necessary to assure both short-term and long-term safety of current ART regimens.
 (See 'Adverse effects/safety' above and "Safety and dosing of antiretroviral medications in pregnancy".)

 - Nesheim S, Taylor A, Lampe MA, et al. A framework for elimination of perinatal transmission of HIV in the United States.
 Pediatrics 2012; 130:738.